Outdoor Art in Old San Juan: It’s All Around You

 Fuente de la Herencia de las Americas – This group of bronze sculptures were created by José Buscaglia in 1992.
-The grouping is currently located along the south side of the Paseo de la Princesa.
+The grouping is currently located along the south side of the Paseo de la Princesa, in the Jardin de la Princesa park.
 This is a set of 5 individual sculptures that go together.
 This work is said to symbolize the various periods Puerto Rico has been through in the last 5 centuries – from the coming of the Spanish Conquistadores to the start of the US presence.

 Totem pole – This sculpture is in the Plaza del Quinto Centenario (Quincentennial Square).
 Designed by Jaime Suarez in 1992, the totemic monument was the main part of the 500th anniversary commemoration of Columbus’ discovery of the New World.
 It is about 40 feet tall and is made of black granite and (supposedly) actual Taino ceramic pieces.